-If you find yourself in debt and don't know where to turn you can find free advice on an
+If you find yourself in debt and don't know where to turn you can find free advice on:

 Money management can give you control, rewards and security.
-You can find useful tips on how to make your money go further on the Money Advice - managing your money page.
+You can find useful tips on how to make your money go further by visiting Money Advice - managing your money.

 Preston City Council is working in partnership with Job Centre Plus, Preston College and Lancashire Adult Learning College to set up work clubs in Preston.
 For more information see the Work Clubs page.

 To avoid finding yourself in rent arrears or worrying about how to pay your rent read the information on the Money Advice - renting page for all you need to know about renting.

 The welfare reform means that some of the existing benefits will start to be phased out and replaced by a new benefits system.
 You can visit Citizens Advice - welfare reform or our benefit guide for further information.

 If you have been impacted by the welfare reform please complete our online survey.

 If you are on a low income or social benefits then you may be able to obtain help toward payment of the rent.